 |Orbit Number||Value of ‘l’||Number of subshells||Number of orbital||Subshell name||Electrons holding capacity||Electron configuration|

 |4s2 4p6 4d10 4f14|

 (n – 1) = (1–1) = 0

-Therefore, the orbital number of ‘l’ is 1; And the orbital is 1s.
+Therefore, the value of ‘l’ is 0.
+So, the sub-energy level is 1s.

 (n – 1) = (2–1) = 1.

 Therefore, the value of ‘l’ is 0, 1.
 So, the sub-energy levels are 2s, and 2p.